liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

     * There are also calls for improving character synergies and combat formulas.
     * **Improved Combat Mechanics**: Players want more depth in gameplay and better explanations of in-game mechanics to enhance understanding.
 Some ask for improvements in auto-battle and skill animations, as well as more intricate battle strategies.
     * **Character Progression**: Players find it challenging to upgrade characters or progress without spending a lot of time or money.
 Easier access to promotion materials and quicker progression through content is a popular request.
-      *  I think this might apply more to new players, because old players tend to hoard a lot of resources over time and be selective in which units to upgrade.
-Crave Saga provides a lot more beginner missions <span class="masked">and paid packs</span> to help new players to catch up, so I think LAH can learn from that too.
+      *  <span class="comment">I think this might apply more to new players, because old players tend to hoard a lot of resources over time and be selective in which units to upgrade.
+Crave Saga provides a lot more beginner missions <span class="masked">and paid packs</span> to help new players to catch up, so I think LAH can learn from that too.</span>

 5. **Stamina System Improvements** (9 mentions)
   * The stamina system is seen as restrictive, with slow recovery times and high stamina costs for grinding stages.
   * Players suggest more ways to obtain stamina or reduce the stamina cost for certain content.

 6. **More Frequent Events and Content Updates** (8 mentions)
   * Players feel that events and main story updates are too infrequent, leading to periods of inactivity.
-    1. We officially have “more than a year gap” between two main quest chapters 😭
-  * Some want more daily and weekly missions with meaningful rewards to keep players engaged.
-  * They request more frequent updates and event variety, with less downtime between content.

-7. **Hero/Sidekick System & Dupe Shop Improvements** (8 mentions)
-  * There are calls to improve the system for hero/sidekick duplicates, with better shop rewards and more useful items from dupes.

-8. **Event Frequency and Content (11 mentions):**
-  * Players suggest more frequent events to keep the game engaging and reduce downtime.
-  * Requests for additional content such as hard mode for story stages and boss fights.

 9. **Old Character Updates** (14 mentions)
   * Older characters feel more static compared to newer ones.
   * Requests to update older characters with new animations, skills, or cosmetic options to match newer units.